Home Greek Translation Sidis FAQ

 years there and left in good standing.)

-But declining any further academic affiliation,
+But declining any further academic affiliation, his life-long

-his life-long self-education and research included hundreds of
+self-education and research included hundreds of trolley-car

-trolley-car rides to libraries research sites all across America.
+rides to distant libraries and research sites.

 Sidis tried to lead a perfect moral life, and remained celibate